Things I figured out the hard way.

 Read → -

 AJAX submission is the default in every modern forms plugin.
 But should it be?
-Here's when it helps, when it hurts, and how Core Forms handles both modes.
+When it helps, when it hurts, and how to switch modes.

 Read → -

-How to load a WordPress form without 200 KB of jQuery
+Load a WordPress form without 200 KB of JS

-A breakdown of what's actually in a typical WordPress forms plugin's frontend bundle, and how to cut it without losing anything important.
+A breakdown of what's in a typical forms plugin's frontend bundle, and how to cut it without losing anything important.

 Read → -